-If your cancer does return, your doctor will put give you more chemo or other types of cancer drugs.
+If your cancer does return, your doctor may put you on more chemo or other types of cancer drugs.
 Another option is to have a stem cell transplant.

 Once you finish treatment, you'll see your doctor every few months for several years.
 If tests show that your blood and bone marrow are free of AML, you may be able to stretch out the time between follow-up visits.

 How Should I Take Care of Myself During Remission?

 The most important thing you can do is to follow your doctor's instructions.
 Go to all of your appointments, and take any medicines or other treatments they suggest.